Repair H98 error, Panasonic NN-894s, 2M261-M36 magnetron : FIXED

 You can find second hand model removed from cosmetic damaged unit working just completely fine on Ebay if you don’t want to go for a brand new one.

 The same goes for the Panasonic inverter board that I was able to source for 200 HKD.
 Both were second hand and tested.
-There is only 3 connections and two screw to hold the board, so changing it is quite simple.
+There is only 3 connections and two screws to hold the board, so changing it is quite simple.
 I did not even wanted to risk putting a new magnetron on my old board considering the damage I can see.
 The testing process on such do not value the risks.

 Is it safe to replace a microwave oven magnetron?

 As usual, dealing with electronic board should be reserved for people with knowledge on the matter.
-Microwave cooking is using invisible radiation produced by a magnetron.
+Microwave cooking is using invisible radiations produced by a magnetron.
 Magnetron is basically an antenna powered by a very high voltage power board.
 There are many potential dangers there and should not be put aside without understanding the risks.

 I would not suggest putting your fingers when the unit is connected to the main or if the magnetron is not in place with the door close (and oven fully reassembled).
 The capacitor stays charged even after unplugging the oven.
 Please follow the Panasonic maintenance guide.